This slow food guide explores everything you need to know about the movement and its history, plus how to embrace slow food and why it matters.

-Our speed of living has only increased since Petrini first shared his concerns in the 1980s and initiated the slow living movement, referencing industrialisation and the creation of the ‘machine’.
+The speed of living and concerns around sustainability in food production have only increased since Petrini first shared his thoughts in the 1980s and initiated the slow living movement, referencing industrialisation and the creation of the ‘machine’.

 In 2018, the conversation around the environmental costs of our food consumption habits peaked with the release of new research from the University of Oxford.
 The study advised that two seemingly similar food products in the same supermarket could have wildly different environmental impacts and as consumers, we’re not informed about the consequences of our purchasing choices due to lack of clear labelling.
 The research also increased discussion around the impact of reducing animal products in our diets as one of the most beneficial ways to support the planet on an individual level.

 Food production, which includes growing, making, distributing, storing and cooking food, creates 30% of the world’s greenhouse gas emissions.
 Food waste is another consideration intertwined with today’s definition of slow food.
 The facts about food waste are alarming – UK homes throw away 4.5 million tonnes of edible food each year.

 2018 also saw Collins Dictionary select ‘single-use’ as the word of the year, reflecting the increase in public discussion around plastic pollution and zero waste shops.
 The plastic bag tax has seen a shift in consumer behaviour, encouraging shoppers to bring their own.
 This suggests that a similar effect could be possible for food packaging and levies on high environmental impact foods.